Arcandrus/mtg-forum/README.md

 As a user I want to be able to view the website on a mobile device to enable me to access the site from any device
 + Implement responsive design to allow for multiple screen sizes<br><br>

+## Design

+### Initial design and UX considerations

+I had decided on having a sidebar navigation layout, with a persistent header and footer, all loaded and controlled by the **base.html** template.
+A wireframe of this initial design concept can be seen [here](#mtg-forum-assets/mtg_forum.pdf) (pdf format)